 This park is 1000 acres, so it’s relatively large compared to other state parks in Massachusetts.
 It’s a great one to visit if you’re interested in seeing historic Native American sites and other historical spots that were left by the English.

-There are many fun things to do within the park, like hiking, cross country skiing, fishing, mountain biking, and even horseback riding.
+There are many activities within this MA state park, like hiking, cross country skiing, fishing, mountain biking, and even horseback riding.
 Visit on the weekend to get a free tour of the dairy farm!

 In addition to all of the fun activities, some facilities and programs are right at Great Brook Farm State Park.
 There are restrooms, a visitor center, picnic spots, grills for public use, and even educational programs.